MicrosoftDocs/visualstudio-docs/docs/ide/step-4-lay-out-your-form-with-a-tablelayoutpanel-control.md

      This button indicates that the control has tasks that help you set its properties automatically.

-1. Choose the triangle to display the control's task list, as shown in the following picture.
+1. Choose the triangle to display the control's task list, as shown in the following screenshot.

      ![TableLayoutPanel tasks](../ide/media/express_tablepanel.png)<br>
 ***TableLayoutPanel** tasks*